-Plants of the World Online by Kew lists 12 species in the Calendula genus (as of 10-18-21 when this page was last updated).
-It is a member of the plant family Asteraceae with 1,677 genera.
+As of 12-22-21 when this page was last updated, Plants of the World Online by Kew lists 12 species in the Calendula genus.
+It is a member of the plant family Asteraceae with 1,678 genera.
 Those numbers could change as updates are made on POWO.
-The number of genera fluctuates quite often.

 There are many cultivars available and you can buy seeds just about anywhere seeds are sold.
 I bought my seeds of ‘Pacific Beauty Mixed’ from Baker Creek in the spring of 2012.
 I was hoping for a variety, but when they flowered they were all yellow.

 Size: 12-24” tall

 Water: Average water needs